Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

     images, labels = test_job()
     print(images.shape, labels.shape)
 ```
-In order to run the above code, we need a ofrecord dataset.
-We can [ load and prepare OFRecord dataset](../extended_topics/how_to_make_ofdataset.md) or we have a package which have 64 images called  [part-00000](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000) .
+A ofrecord dataset is required to run the code above.
+We can making it by refering to [load and prepare OFRecord dataset](../extended_topics/how_to_make_ofdataset.md) or download the small prepared dataset which containing 64 images [part-00000](https://oneflow-public.oss-cn-beijing.aliyuncs.com/online_document/docs/basics_topics/part-00000) .

-Replace the `/path/to/ImageNet/ofrecord` to  `part-00000` in the above code, and then run it.
+We should replace the `/path/to/ImageNet/ofrecord` with the path to the folder containing `part-00000` file in the above code, and then run the script.
 ```
-python of_data_pipeline.py
+python3 of_data_pipeline.py
 ```
-We are expecting the following result:
+Following results are expected:
 ```
 (64, 3, 224, 224) (64,)
 ```
 ### Code Explanation
-There are two stage in data processing in OneFlow: **loading data** and **preprocessing data**.
+There are two stage in data processing in OneFlow: **data loading** and **data preprocessing**.

-- Data loading using  `ofrecord_reader`.
-It need specify the path and other parameters.
-Please refer to [ofrecord_reader api](https://oneflow-api.readthedocs.io/en/latest/data.html?highlight=ofrecord_reader#oneflow.data.ofrecord_reader)
+* The method `ofrecord_reader` is used for data loading which needs parameters to specify path to dataset and others.
+Please refer to [ofrecord_reader api](https://oneflow-api.readthedocs.io/en/latest/data.html?highlight=ofrecord_reader#oneflow.data.ofrecord_reader) for details.

-- Data preprocessing is a multi-stage process. `OFRecordImageDecoderRandomCrop` is for decoding the picture and cropping randomly, `Resize` adjusts the cropped picture to the size of 224x224 and `CropMirrorNormalize` regularize the picture.The label part only need decoding.
+* Data preprocessing is a multi-stage process. `OFRecordImageDecoderRandomCrop` is for decoding the picture and cropping randomly. `Resize` resizes the cropped picture to 224x224 and `CropMirrorNormalize` regularizes the pictures.
+The label only need to be decoded.

 OneFlow provides some operators for data loading and preprocessing.
 Please refer to [Data Pipeline Api](https://oneflow-api.readthedocs.io/en/latest/data.html) for details.
 These operators will be continuously enriched and optimized in the future, users can also define their customized operators to meet specific needs.